anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   attempts.

-A number of bootstrapping scenarios can be met using differing combinations of this information.
+A number of onboarding scenarios can be met using differing combinations of this information.
 All scenarios address the primary threat of a Man-in-The-Middle (MiTM) registrar gaining control over the pledge device.
 The following combinations are "types" of vouchers: